Can You Sue If You Were Hit By A Car While Jaywalking?

 Table of Contents

-That said, it’s important to understand that your negligence may affect how much compensation you can recover.ย Read on to learn more about jaywalking laws and how our California pedestrian accident lawyers at Arash Law might be able to help you.
+That said, it’s important to understand that your negligence may affect how much compensation you may be able to pursue.
+Read on to learn more about jaywalking laws and how our California pedestrian accident lawyers at Arash Law might be able to help you.

 How Common Are Jaywalking Car Accidents In California?